 Trading Futures vs. Stocks: What's the Difference?

-Although stocks and futures share some common characteristics, they differ in significant ways that investors should understand, starting with the basics.
+Although stock shares and futures contracts share common characteristics, they differ in significant ways investors should understand before incorporating them as a trading strategy.
+Let's start with the basics.

-If an investor buys shares of stock, they're purchasing partial ownership of a company, with the exact portion depending on the company's total number of stock shares issued.
+If an investor buys a stock share, they're purchasing partial ownership of a company, with the exact portion depending on the company's total number of stock shares issued.
 For example, an investor who buys 1,000 shares of a company that has 1 million shares outstanding owns 0.1% of the company.

 What is a futures contract?

 A futures contract is a legally binding agreement to buy or sell a standardized asset on a specific date or during a specific month.
-Futures contracts are "standardized," or effectively interchangeable, and spell out certain contract specifications, including:
+Futures contracts are "standardized," and spell out certain contract specifications, including:

-• Date and geographic location for physical "delivery" of the underlying asset (Actual delivery rarely happens because most contracts are liquidated before the delivery date.
-Schwab doesn't allow delivery at all.)
+- Date and geographic location for physical "delivery" of the underlying asset (Actual delivery rarely happens because most contracts are liquidated before the delivery date.
+Schwab doesn't allow physical delivery at all.)

-Some of the most widely traded futures contracts are based on major commodities, such as crude oil, corn, gold, and soybeans; others are based on stock indexes, such as the S&P 500®, or on interest rates—10-year Treasuries, for example.
-It's also important to note that futures trading involves substantial risk and is not appropriate for all investors.
+Some of the most widely traded futures contracts are based on major commodities, such as crude oil, corn, gold, soybeans, and currencies; others are based on stock indexes, such as the S&P 500®, or on interest rates—10-year Treasuries, for example.
+It's also important to note that futures trading involves significant risk and is not appropriate for all investors.

 Futures and stocks both trade on exchanges